 My visits had previously been restricted to the country’s biggest cities of Seoul and Busan, both of which were extraordinary experiences, yet I remain unsatisfied.
 As spectacular as the experiences were, and as much as I’ve truly fallen in love with Korea, I couldn’t tick South Korea off the list just yet.
 There was still so much more to see.
 Therefore before heading to Japan, further exploration of Korea is required.

-With so many places to see, and so little time, time is of the essence.
-That is why upon landing in Daegu at 5am, I started the trip immediately by heading to the nearby mountain range of Palgong.
-If there was anything missing from my previous South Korean experience it was being able to get deep into the forest blanketed mountain ranges of the country’s centre.
+With so many places to see and so little time, time is of the essence.
+That is why upon landing in Daegu at 5 am, I started the trip immediately by heading to the nearby mountain range of Palgong.
+If anything was missing from my previous South Korean experience it was being able to get deep into the forest blanketed mountain ranges of the country’s centre.
 This would be my perfect opportunity.

 This is where the real adventure began.
-There were a number of routes available across the mountain range, each of varying length and difficulty.
+There were several routes available across the mountain range, each of varying length and difficulty.
 I chose the one that would end at a very significant sight to Korean Buddhists; Gatbawi.
 A Buddhist shrine carved out of the very rock of the mountain overlooking the spectacular mountain range.